learn-co-curriculum/python-p3-environment-setup/README.md

   ...
 ```

-Lets install a new version of python (3.9.2).
+Lets install a new version of Python (3.9.2).
 We can do this using the
  following command

 ```bash